U.S. Companies Rated AAA, Higher than U.S. Government Bonds

 - Its ability to service its debt via the cash left over after expenses are subtracted from revenue

-- Its current business conditions – including earnings growth, profit margins, etc. as well as its future outlook, including the potential impact of industry trends, the regulatory environment, its tax burden, its ability to withstand economic adversity, etc.
+- Its current business conditions, including earnings growth, profit margins, etc. as well as its future outlook, including the potential impact of industry trends, the regulatory environment, its tax burden, its ability to withstand economic adversity, and other factors.

-The agencies rate each issuer on a letter scale based on these and other factors.
-The ratings differ somewhat among the three agencies, but the highest ranking – AAA for Fitch and S&P, Aaa for Moody’s – indicates that the borrowing entity is extremely unlikely to default on its debts.
+The agencies rate each issuer on a letter scale based on these and other criteria.
+The ratings differ somewhat among the three agencies, but the highest ranking–AAA for Fitch and S&P, Aaa for Moody’s–indicates that the borrowing entity is extremely unlikely to default on its debts.

-How the Four AAA Companies Gained Higher Ratings than the Government
+How the Two AAA Companies Gained Higher Ratings than the Government

 Due to its rising debt, continued budget deficits and sharply deteriorating debt-to-GDP ratio, the United States is no longer seen as offering the same degree of long-term safety it did even as recently as the late 1990s.
-From the perspective of its credit rating, the most important event occurred in August 2011, when Standard & Poor’s downgraded the United States from downgraded U.S. debt from AAA to its second-highest rating, AA+.
-The primary reason S&P cited for its downgrade was the lower degree of predictability in the U.S. political picture, which raised the uncertainty that wrangling associated with issues such as the debt ceiling.
+From the perspective of its credit rating, the most important event occurred in August 2011, when Standard & Poor’s downgraded the United States debt from AAA to its second-highest rating, AA+.

 Alone, the downgrade didn’t have a meaningful impact on the market.
 The other two agencies retained their high ratings, and even S&P itself distinguishes the difference between AAA and AA as being an “extremely strong capacity to meet financial commitments” versus a “very strong capacity” to do so.